bthealy/Portfolio/README.md

 # Brendan Healy's Engineering Portfolio
 Welcome to my portfolio.
 This platform showcases my proficiency in multiple domains of engineering, ranging from robotics, machine learning, and artificial intelligence, to computer-aided design (CAD).

-**Please see individual branches for full project and certification descriptions.**
+**Please see individual branches for project and certification descriptions, visualizations, and scripts.**

 ## Certificates:
 - TensorFlow Advanced Techniques